 Lima’s training and nutrition regimen reveal that the look that is believed by some to be the epitome of feminine accomplishment — the look required to be a Victoria’s Secret Angel — is accompanied by significant physical strain.
 Lima looks as she is supposed to on the runway, but she is also dehydrated and hungry.

 The story reminded me of this photograph, taken by Zed Nelson.
 It shows Ronnie Coleman, immediately after walking off the stage at the Mr. Olympia competition, breathing through an oxygen mask.
 He would take first place.
 Explaining the photograph, Nelson writes:

 Oxygen administered to exhausted contestants during ﬁnal round of judging.
 The strain of intense dieting, dehydration and muscle-ﬂexing, places high levels of strain on the heart and lungs, rendering many contestants dizzy, light-headed and weak.

 Bodybuilders often have extreme and rigid exercise and diet plans in the months preceding a contest.
 In those months, a male bodybuilder’s goal is to make himself appear as strong as possible.
 He must balance his body’s functional needs with his aesthetic goals, and sometimes the latter wins over the former.

 Male bodybuilders and female models, then, represent aesthetic extremes of masculinity and femininity, but their bodies aren’t the natural extension of male and female physicalities.
 Instead, achieving the look require significant sacrifice of one’s body.
-In other words, they look fit and strong, but looks can be deceiving.Lisa Wade is a professor of sociology at Occidental College.
+In other words, they look fit and strong, but looks can be deceiving.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.